Bilkent Erzurum: Trips abroad

-A group of Bilkent Erzurum students travelled to Germany with Bilkent Laboratory & International School (BLIS) and I.D.F.
-Bilkent High School students.
+A group of Bilkent Erzurum students travelled to Germany with Bilkent Laboratory & International School (BLIS) and İhsan Doğracı Foundation Bilkent High School students.
 This trip strengtheneds the Bilkent family bond.
 Students had the chance to travel around Germany and see the premiere of Pelléas et Mélisande.

-TRT-2 Erzurum Corner
+TRT 2 Erzurum Corner

-The Erzurum Corner programme series, which is broadcast on TRT-2, focuses on the analysis of research topics and the selection of works in art and science.
+The Erzurum Corner programme series, which is broadcast on TRT 2, focuses on the analysis of research topics and the selection of works in art and science.

 In the polyphonic classical music concerts, performed with piano from time to time, the musical characteristics of the works are explained with a level of language that can be understood by everybody.

-In all of these programmes the Bilkent Erzurum students ask questions and their questions are answered by the experts in science and art.
+In all of these programmes, the Bilkent Erzurum students ask questions and their questions are answered by the experts in science and art.

-Campus and Facilities
+Campus and facilities

 Bilkent Erzurum campus has been built to withstand the climate of Erzurum in the East Anotolian Region and the classrooms and laboratories are fully equipped with state-of-the-art technology.